Castle Rocks State Park

 Castle Rocks State Park is a public recreation area encompassing 1692 acre in Cassia County, Idaho, United States.
 The state park is located in Big Cove at the base of Cache Peak in the Albion Mountains.
 It is next to the Albion Division of Sawtooth National Forest and about 1.5 mi from the border of City of Rocks National Reserve.

 History

 In 2000, the Castle Rock Ranch Acquisition Act was passed, and money from the Conservation and Access funds were used to purchase the private ranch at Castle Rocks.
 Following the purchase by the National Park Service, the lands were transferred to the state of Idaho:

 The park was expanded by 200 acre in 2007.

 Wildlife

-This state park is home to birds and mammals which are moose, cougar, coyote, mule deer, sage grouse, pinyon jay and Virginia's warbler.
+This state park is home to moose, cougar, coyote, mule deer, sage grouse, pinyon jay and Virginia's warbler.